 KHS S.N.I.P.
 Clinic (Louisville)

 The KHS S.N.I.P.
 Clinic not only offers immensely discounted spay and neuter surgeries for your Kentucky pets, but they also provide free spay/neuter services for pit bulls!
 This is most certainly a blessing in an age wherein money is tight and there’s a pervasive stigma surrounding pit bulls.
 Go here for more information.
-You can also call (502)636-3491 or shoot them an email at firstname.lastname@example.org.
+You can also call (502)636-3491 or email them at email@example.com.

 Animal Hospital of Danville (Danville)